Specialized Virtual Therapy · Adults Only

 I coordinate with registered dietitians when appropriate, and I strongly believe that the best outcomes come from a treatment team where the therapist and dietitian are actually talking to each other.
 If you're already working with an RD, I want to be in contact with them.
 If you're not and you need one, I can help you find someone who fits.

 This work is non-judgmental, non-diet, and paced with your actual capacity.
+It takes seriously the physiological side of the picture how restriction affects the gut-brain axis, how chronic stress and sleep disruption interact with the restrict-binge cycle, and what the body is actually doing underneath the behavioral pattern.
 It is also honest I won't tell you what you want to hear if it's not clinically accurate.

 -